 Table 5

 Capital Component Profit Ceiling Percentage

-Effective Date July 1, 2003, through June 30, 2017 July 1, 2017, and after
+Effective Date July 1, 2003, through June 30, 2014 July 1, 2014, and after

 Percentage 100% 80%

-- (C) The allowed capital component profit add-on payment is equal to the facility's tentative capital component profit add-on payment times the applicable percentage contained in Table 3, based on the facility's total quality score. - (5) The therapy component profit add-on is equal to zero (0). - (c) Notwithstanding subsections (a) and (b), in no instance shall a rate component exceed the overall rate ceiling defined as follows: - (1) The normalized average allowable cost of the median patient day for direct care costs times the facility-average CMI for Medicaid residents times the overall rate ceiling percentage in Table 6.
+(C) The allowed capital component profit add-on payment is equal to the facility's tentative capital component profit add-on payment times the applicable percentage contained in Table 3, based on the facility's nursing home report card score as determined by the office or its contractor using the latest published data as of the end of each state fiscal year, or the facility's total quality score, as applicable.

+(5) The therapy component profit add-on is equal to zero (0).

+(c) Notwithstanding subsections (a) and (b), in no instance shall a rate component exceed the overall rate ceiling defined as follows:

+(1) The normalized average allowable cost of the median patient day for direct care costs times the facility-average CMI for Medicaid residents times the overall rate ceiling percentage in Table 6.

-Table 6 Direct Care Component Overall Rate Ceiling Percentage Effective Date July 1, 2003, through June 30, 2017 July 1, 2017, and after Percentage 120% 110%
+Table 6 Direct Care Component Overall Rate Ceiling Percentage Effective Date July 1, 2003, through June 30, 2014 July 1, 2014, and after Percentage 120% 110%